 The cold, hard truth is that drinking alcohol when it’s frigid outside can be dangerous.
 Alcohol can give you a false sense of warming up while putting you at greater risk of cold exposure and other health issues.

 “Alcohol and exposure to cold is a dangerous combination,” says emergency medicine specialist Thomas Waters, MD.
 “If you’re going to drink in cold weather, you should know how to prepare.”

-Basically, you’re turning on your radiator to send your heat out into the environment.
-You might feel warm, but it creates a dangerous situation.
+While alcohol makes you feel warmer, you’re losing your body heat to the outside environment faster.
+“You’re turning on your radiator to send your heat out into the environment.
+You might feel warm, but it creates a dangerous situation,” explains Dr. Waters.